White Paint Marker for Drawing on a Latex Balloon

 Sharpie VS Galaxy

 To start, both “markers” really are paint pens and are not your typical ink markers.
 Like a marker, they have a felt-tip, but these markers are filled with ink while paint pens are filled with paint.
-When a paint pens dry on a latex balloon and rubbed, the paint flakes off.
-Whereas an ink marker, either the ink smears or in the case of a Sharpie marker does nothing.
-In testing, both the Sharpie and Galaxy paint marker wrote smoothly and covered nicely on a black latex balloon.
+When a paint pen dries on a latex balloon and is rubbed, the paint flakes off.
+In contrast, an ink marker, either the ink smears or, in the case of a Sharpie marker, does nothing.
+In testing, both the Sharpie and Galaxy paint markers wrote smoothly and covered nicely on a black latex balloon.
 However, there are differences between the two.

 Let’s look at the design of each.
-To use the Sharpie white marker requires shaking to mix the paint and solvent then inserting the felt-tip into the pen to fully activate the paint marker.
-Once activated, you just needed to shake the paint marker periodically to keep the paint mixed.
+Using the Sharpie white marker requires shaking to mix the paint and solvent, then inserting the felt-tip into the pen to activate the paint marker fully.
+Once activated, you need to shake the paint marker periodically to keep the paint mixed.
 The Galaxy paint marker is like a marker.
 Just remove the cap and write.
-No shaking, no special activation needed.
+No shaking, no unique activation needed.

 The difference is between the lines

-White paint markers are used to enhance dramatic effects on a balloon design like eyes or accents on a drawn diagram.
-It’s like coloring with paint markers, you just need to stay in the lines you have drawn.
+White paint markers enhance dramatic effects on a balloon design like eyes or accents on a drawn diagram.
+It’s like coloring with paint markers; you need to stay in the lines you have drawn.

-When using the Sharpie paint marker, I found if I touch the black Sharpie outline the solvent in the Sharpie paint marker reactivated the black ink and would smear into the white, thus giving me a gray area.
-Once I did this, I would either let it dry and paint over it, or just keep coloring until the area was whiter.
+When using the Sharpie paint marker, I found that if I touched the black Sharpie outline, the solvent in the Sharpie paint marker reactivated the black ink and smeared it into the white, thus giving me a gray area.
+Once I did this, I would either let it dry and paint over it or keep coloring until the area was whiter.
 I did like the coverage is provided.
 When I needed to paint a large area white, it worked nicely.

-The Galaxy paint marker I’ve used for years and know that if I accidentally color over a black line, it covers it.
+I’ve used the Galaxy paint marker for years and know that if I accidentally color over a black line, it covers it.
 The line is still visible, but the Sharpie ink is not activated.
 So no smearing occurs.
-You can apply a second coverage of paint once it dried; if you don’t wait it is not as white.
-The Galaxy is great for working on smaller designs just for this reason.
+You can apply for a second paint coverage once it has dried; it is not as white if you don’t wait.
+The Galaxy is excellent for working on smaller designs just for this reason.
 I would recommend it for those people doing line work.

-The Sharpie paint marker is great for covering large areas and is good for adding second coverage when need.
+The Sharpie paint marker is great for covering large areas and is suitable for adding second coverage when needed.
 This would be a great paint marker for décor twisters.
-The Galaxy marker is great for line work and for people who need a white paint marker that is forgiving.
-If you accidentally color over a white line, you are not going to have a gray smudge.
+The Galaxy marker is excellent for line work and for people who need a white paint marker that is forgiving.
+If you accidentally color over a white line, you are not going to have a gray streak.
 Overall, both will write on a latex balloon and dry quickly.
 It is how you are going to use the paint marker that determines which is best for you.

 Learn how to Draw on a Balloon

-Magical Balloon-dude Dale”s — Faces, Faces, Balloon Faces teach how to draw faces on balloon sculptures.
-This 32-page book will teach beginners to advanced entertainers the art of drawing faces on a balloon.
+Magical Balloon-dude Dale’s — Faces, Faces, Balloon Faces teach how to draw faces on balloon sculptures.
+This 32-page book will introduce beginners to advanced entertainers to the art of drawing faces on a balloon.